MortgagePaymentCalculator

 n = total number of payments

-If you want to see how this math plays out month-by-month (and how the interest portion changes over time), see our Amortization & Payoff guide.
+Want to see this math month-by-month (and how interest declines over time)?
+See our Amortization & Payoff guide.

-• Choosing a loan term based solely on the lowest payment
+• Choosing a term based only on the lowest payment (not total interest)

-If you’re deciding between a 30-year vs 15-year payment, our Loan Term Calculators guide helps you compare terms side-by-side using real monthly payment differences.
+If you’re comparing a 30-year vs 15-year payment, our Loan Term Calculators guide helps you compare terms side-by-side using real monthly payment and total interest differences.

 How to Lower Your Monthly Mortgage Payment

-• Shop multiple lenders and compare loan offers
+• Shop multiple lenders and compare offers (rate + fees matter)

 Amortization schedules

-An amortization schedule shows how each payment is applied over time.
-Reviewing it helps you understand how extra payments or refinancing may affect total interest.
+An amortization schedule shows how each payment is split between interest and principal.
+Reviewing it helps you understand how quickly your balance declines, why early payments are interest-heavy, and how extra payments change the timeline.

 Extra payments and early payoff

-Making additional principal payments can significantly reduce total interest and shorten the loan term.
+Even small additional principal payments can reduce total interest and shorten the loan term.
+The easiest way to compare payoff strategies is to review an amortization schedule and test different extra payment amounts.

 Not sure what to do next?